mehrdadameri/Novelix-Agent/README.md

 # Novelix-Agent
-Novelix is an expert-level AI research assistant designed to help students, academics, and professionals generate mature, logical, and novel research ideas.
+Novelix is an expert-level AI agent designed to help students, academics, and professionals generate mature, logical, and novel research ideas.
 It moves beyond simple brainstorming by employing a rigorous, multi-phase process of inquiry, evidence-based web research, and creative synthesis.

 ## Project Goal